-- 5.1 Obligations to report actual performance - 5.1.1 Retail entities and generator entities must, no later than 31 August, submit to the Commission a report on their actual performance against the performance indicators for the previous financial year. - 5.1.2 Network entities must, no later than 31 October, submit to the Commission a final report, on their actual performance against the performance indicators for the previous financial year. - 5.1.3 Where an electricity entity believes it cannot report all or part of its requirements under clauses 5.1.1 or 5.1.2 it may seek an exemption or an extension from the Commission.
-The request for an exemption or extension under clause 5.1.1 or 5.1.2 must be received prior to the end of the reporting period.
+5.1 Obligations to report actual performance

+- 5.1.1 Retail entities and generator entities must, no later than 31 August, submit to the Commission a report on their actual performance against the performance indicators for the previous financial year. - 5.1.2 Network entities must, no later than 31 October, submit to the Commission a final report, on their actual performance against the performance indicators for the previous financial year. - 5.1.3 Not used.